-We may need to update this notice from time to time, for example if the law or regulatory requirements change, if technology changes, if The Society of St Stephen's House or University makes changes to its procedures, or to make The Society of St Stephen's House's operations and procedures more efficient.
+We may need to update this notice from time to time, for example if the law or regulatory requirements change, if technology changes, if the University makes changes to its procedures, or to make The Society of St Stephen's House's operations and procedures more efficient.
 If the change is material, we will give you not less than two months' notice of the change so that you can decide whether to exercise your rights, if appropriate, before the change comes into effect.
-We will notify you of the change through updates to the College's public website.
+We will notify you of the change by email and via the student intranet.